 An enraptured vision of vitality and adventure had been altered dramatically, by the grisly consequences of a terrible curse that benimmed his life and was his hamartia.

-I soon discovered that Sir Ainsworth had brutally murdered Lady Ainsworth.
+I had discovered that Sir Ainsworth had brutally murdered Lady Ainsworth.

 Upon a dwindling dusk of the next day, the unrecognisable remains of the last scion of the Ainsworths, Sir Thomas Ainsworth the third was buried and laid to rest, within a solitary tomb in a secret vault underneath the estate, where all the male Ainsworths of arete were interred.